SCOLIOSIS & PROVING DISABILITY

 3) DEGENERATIVE SCOLIOSIS

 Degenerative scoliosis is a third form of scoliosis.
 Degenerative scoliosis is caused by degeneration in the spine.
-For example, if you have arthritis in your spinal vertebrae, you may develop degenerative scoliosis.
-In other words, if your spine degenerates, it may start to curve.
+For example, if your spine degenerates, then it may start to curve.
 You may have a condition like Scheuermann’s disease.

 Depending on the degree of spinal curvature, you may experience pain.
-Pain related to scoliosis can range from a dull ache to severe sciatica, which is pain down your legs.
+The back pain can range from a dull ache to severe sciatica, which is pain down your legs.
 Scoliosis symptoms vary greatly, depending on factors such as your age and ongoing arthritis in your spine.

 4) TRAUMATIC SCOLIOSIS